 The days before they were due to travel for Queenstown were extremely busy ones for the Addergoole contingent.
 They visited neighbors most would never see again and there were tearful embraces on the doorstep of many a thatched cottage.

 Delia McDermott’s niece, now Delia Melody of Lord Edward Street, Ballina, tells the story of a strange and chilling encounter between her aunt and a mysterious man in black in Lahardane village the evening before she left for Cobh.

-‘She was in Lahardane with friends when suddenly a hand tapped her on the shoulder,’ Mrs. Melody explained.
-‘She turned around and there was a little man there whom she thought was a traveler.
-My aunt went to give the man a few pennies and he told her he knew she was going on a long journey.
+"She turned around and there was a little man there whom she thought was a traveler.
+My aunt went to give the man a few pennies and he told her he knew she was going on a long journey."

 When Delia mentioned the little man to her friends, they said they hadn’t seen anybody.
 Thus Delia McDermott began her long and eventful journey to the New World filled with some foreboding …

 Luck was also in Delia McDermott’s favor.
 She was one of the first to find a lifeboat but returned to her cabin for the new hat she had bought before the journey.
 Says Delia’s niece, Mrs. Melody: ‘It was perhaps a foolish thing to do, but luckily she managed to get a place in a boat.
 She had to jump fifteen feet from a rope ladder onto the lifeboat.
 At this stage, the Titanic was sideways.
 It was going down.’

 Delia indeed survived and later prospered in the United States.
 She never returned to Ireland.

 Report of the American Red Cross (Titanic Disaster) 1913:

 No. 323.
 (Irish.)
 Servant, 25 years of age, injured very severely, and long unable to work. ($200)